-Greater aggregate stability is often the result of soils with more O.M., which can increase water infiltration rates and result in reduced potential for water, soil, and nutrients to erode.
-Data used in the universal soil loss equation indicate that increasing soil O.M. from 1 to 3% can reduce erosion 20 to 33% because of increased water infiltration and stable soil aggregate formation.
+Greater aggregate stability is often the result of soils with more organic matter, which can increase water infiltration rates and result in reduced potential for water, soil and nutrients to erode.
+Data used in the universal soil loss equation indicate that increasing soil organic matter from 1 to 3% can reduce erosion 20 to 33% because of increased water infiltration and stable soil aggregate formation.

 Management Practices to Increase Soil Organic Matter

-Several factors such as climate, soil type, crop grown, and specific management practices can each influence the amount of soil O.M. regionally or in specific fields; therefore, local conditions should be used as benchmarks for comparison when implementing practices to increase soil O.M.
-(Figure 3, STS).
+Several factors such as climate, soil type, crop grown and specific management practices can each influence the amount of soil organic matter regionally or in specific fields; therefore, local conditions should be used as benchmarks for comparison when implementing practices to increase soil organic matter (Figure 3, STS).

-Soils that have greater O.M., such as those originally developed in prairies, annually cycled residues to the soil whereas forest soils with lower O.M. took longer to cycle the woody material back to the soil.
-Building soil O.M. is a slow process that takes years or decades as it requires the addition of substantial plant biomass and protection from loss over time.
-Listed below are three management strategies to build and maintain soil O.M.:
+Soils that have greater organic matter, such as those originally developed in prairies, annually cycled residues to the soil whereas forest soils with lower organic matter took longer to cycle the woody material back to the soil.

-1. Minimize tillage or adopt no-till: slows soil organic residue decomposition and gives greater protection to the soil from erosion.
+- Minimize tillage or adopt no-till: Slows soil organic residue decomposition and gives greater protection to the soil from erosion

-3. Soil test and apply advanced crop nutrition: identify and correct yield-limiting factors to encourage greater growth of crops that can be returned to the soil.
-Adding crop residues that help build or maintain O.M and including other potentially limiting essential crop nutrients can create more productive and sustainable cropping systems.
+- Soil test and apply advanced crop nutrition: Identify and correct yield-limiting factors to encourage greater growth of crops that can be returned to the soil.
+Adding crop residues that help build or maintain organic matter and including other potentially limiting essential crop nutrients can create more productive and sustainable cropping systems.